-When the construction ends, the construction loan is automatically converted into a standard mortgage.
+When the construction ends, the loan is automatically converted into a standard mortgage.
 As with traditional mortgages, the term is typically 15, 20, or 30 years.

 No matter which option you choose, the construction loan typically includes periodic payouts instead of a lump-sum payment.
 The lender distributes funds monthly or when you reach specific milestones in the construction process.

 You should also consider the value of your current home if you are a homeowner.
 The sale of your home can reduce the amount needed for your mortgage, which also reduces your down payment.

 Find the Right Lender for Your Construction Loan